-- 3.6.1 The Related Party Transactions Committee shall have the following duties and responsibilities: - 3.6.1.1 Evaluates on an ongoing basis existing relations between and among businesses and counterparties to ensure that all related parties are continuously identified, RPTs are monitored, and subsequent changes in relationships with counterparties (from nonrelated to related and vice versa) are captured.
-Related parties, RPTs and changes in relationships shall be reflected in the relevant reports to the Board and regulators/supervisors; - 3.6.1.2 Evaluates all material RPTs to ensure that these are not undertaken on more favorable economic terms (e.g., price, commissions, interest rates, fees, tenor, collateral requirement) to such related parties than similar transactions with non-related parties under similar circumstances and that no corporate or business resources of the Corporation are misappropriated or misapplied, and to determine any potential reputational risk issues that may arise as a result of or in connection with the transactions.
+- 3.5.1 The Related Party Transactions Committee shall have the following duties and responsibilities: - (a) Evaluates on an ongoing basis existing relations between and among businesses and counterparties to ensure that all related parties are continuously identified, RPTs are monitored, and subsequent changes in relationships with counterparties (from nonrelated to related and vice versa) are captured.
+Related parties, RPTs and changes in relationships shall be reflected in the relevant reports to the Board and regulators/supervisors; - (b) Evaluates all material RPTs to ensure that these are not undertaken on more favorable economic terms (e.g., price, commissions, interest rates, fees, tenor, collateral requirement) to such related parties than similar transactions with non-related parties under similar circumstances and that no corporate or business resources of the Corporation are misappropriated or misapplied, and to determine any potential reputational risk issues that may arise as a result of or in connection with the transactions.
 In evaluating RPTs, the Committee takes into account, among others, the following: - i.
-The related party's relationship to the Corporation and interest in the transaction;
+The related party's relationship to the Corporation and interest in the transaction; - ii.

-- ii.
 The material facts of the proposed RPT, including the proposed aggregate value of such transaction; - iii.
 The benefits to the Corporation of the proposed RPT; - iv.
-The availability of other sources of comparable products or services; and - v.
-An assessment of whether the proposed RPT is on terms and conditions that are comparable to the terms generally available to an unrelated party under similar circumstances.
-The Corporation shall have an effective price discovery system in place and exercise due diligence in determining a fair price for RPTs; - 3.6.1.3 Ensures that appropriate disclosure is made, and/or information is provided to regulating and supervising authorities relating to the Corporation's RPT exposures, and policies on conflicts of interest or potential conflicts of interest.
-The disclosure shall include information on the approach to managing material conflicts of interest that are inconsistent with such policies, and conflicts that could arise as a result of the Corporation's affiliation or transactions with other related parties; - 3.6.1.4 Reports to the Board of Directors on a regular basis, the status and aggregate exposures to each related party; - 3.6.1.5 Ensures that transactions with related parties, including write-off of exposures are subject to a periodic independent review or audit process; - 3.6.1.6 Oversees the implementation of the system for identifying, monitoring, measuring, controlling, and reporting RPTs, including a periodic review of RPT policies and procedures; - 3.6.1.7 Performs other duties and responsibilities as the Committee may deem appropriate within the scope of its primary functions or as may be assigned by the Board; and - 3.6.1.8 All other duties and responsibilities are provided in the Related Party Transactions Committee Charter. - 3.6.2 All related party transactions which are not in the usual course of business and which are equal or greater than the materiality threshold of Php 100Mn, shall be subject for review by the Related Party Transactions Committee.
+The availability of other sources of comparable products or services; and - An assessment of whether the proposed RPT is on terms and conditions that are comparable to the terms generally available to an unrelated party under similar circumstances.
+The Corporation shall have an effective price discovery system in place and exercise due diligence in determining a fair price for RPTs; - (c) Ensures that appropriate disclosure is made, and/or information is provided to regulating and supervising authorities relating to the Corporation's RPT exposures, and policies on conflicts of interest or potential conflicts of interest.
+The disclosure shall include information on the approach to managing material conflicts of interest that are inconsistent with such policies, and conflicts that could arise as a result of the Corporation's affiliation or transactions with other related parties; - (d) Reports to the Board of Directors on a regular basis, the status and aggregate exposures to each related party; - (e) Ensures that transactions with related parties, including write-off of exposures are subject to a periodic independent review or audit process; - (f) Oversees the implementation of the system for identifying, monitoring, measuring, controlling, and reporting RPTs, including a periodic review of RPT policies and procedures;

+- (g) Performs other duties and responsibilities as the Committee may deem appropriate within the scope of its primary functions or as may be assigned by the Board; and - (h) All other duties and responsibilities are provided in the Related Party Transactions Committee Charter. - 3.5.2 All related party transactions which are not in the usual course of business and which are equal or greater than the materiality threshold of Php 100Mn, shall be subject for review by the Related Party Transactions Committee.
 All other RPT which are considered usual course of business need not be reviewed by the RPT Committee.
 The RPT Committee may, at any time, ask for a review of any of the transactions.
 The Board of Directors reviews and approves all material RPTs endorsed by the Related Party Transactions Committee.
-All Board-approved material RPTs may be subject to ratification by a vote of the majority of the minority shareholders. - 3.6.3 The Committee may meet at least two (2) times a year.
+All Board-approved material RPTs may be subject to ratification by a vote of the majority of the minority shareholders. - 3.5.3 The Committee may meet at least two (2) times a year.

-3.7 The Compensation and Remuneration Committee
+3.6 The Compensation and Remuneration Committee